tjptak58/DREU-Summer-2023/index.md

 ## About My Mentor

 My mentor is Dr. Kyla McMullen, an associate professor and the director of the SoundPad Lab at the University of Florida.
-She's works on using singal processing to render 3-D audio and using that audio to sonify virtual environments.
+She's works on using signal processing to render 3-D audio and using that audio to sonify virtual environments.

 ## About My Project